 New RELi standard addresses disaster resilience

 At its most basic level, RELi is a simple, but comprehensive “to-do” list.
 Using even a few of its selective parts can improve a project’s adaptive potential.
-At a higher level, RELis Requisites + Credits can be viewed as patterns forming a web of interconnected relationships with emergent, intangible properties.
-RELi will be most effective when used in combination with a well managed, integrative design approach where it can inform the basic concepts that shape a design or solution.
+At a higher level, RELi’s Requisites + Credits can be viewed as patterns forming a web of interconnected relationships with emergent, intangible properties.
+Using an interactive combination of lists and living systems thinking, RELi projects can take on living qualities that offer more than than they take, offering net positive attributes.
+RELi will be most effective when used in combination with a well managed, integrative, living design approach where it can inform the systemic concepts that shape a design or solution.
 We encourage you to think of RELi as a catalog of great ideas and patterns to be blended with other concepts + resources in the pursuit of deeply resilient, living designs.

 Resiliency is an emergent property of living systems that arises from multiple sources, at any location or within any living community.
 We’d like to share stories of resiliency through different lenses, perspectives and voices as a way to inspire all people to take action.
 If you have a story you believe we should post, please share it with us through the C3 Living Design Contact Us page.